 Berkeley succeeded before long.
 He was elected in 1783 and on a further seven occasions, another one of the astonishing 30 members of the Berkeley family to represent Gloucestershire in Parliament over the centuries – later including his own son Grenville.

-Cheltenham gained its own parliamentary representation in the Great Reform Act of 1832, which was passed against furious Tory opposition.
+Cheltenham gained its own parliamentary representation in the Great Reform Act of 1832, which was passed against furious opposition from Tory MPs – one questioned why representation was being wasted on “the water-drinking and sea-bathing interests of Brighton and Cheltenham.. places of resort for fashionable loungers”.
 It was still barely democratic though – Cheltenham still had only 919 registered electors in 1832, all men of property.
-And in the end the very first election was unopposed, the seat going to the honourable Craven Berkeley, the seventh son of the Earl of Berkeley and yet another member of the ubiquitous Whig family.
+And in the end the very first election was unopposed, the seat going to George’s nephew the Honourable Craven Berkeley, seventh son of the Earl of Berkeley and yet another member of the ubiquitous Whig family.

 W.R.
 Williams, The Parliamentary History of the County of Gloucester, privately printed, 1898.

 Michael Greet, The De Cheltenham Family in 14th century Gloucestershire, Cheltenham Local History Society Journal 24, CLHS, 2008, pp35-39.